 Buy in bulk

 istock/Freer-LawEspecially if you have a big family or lots of freezer space, one of the best ways to save money at the supermarket is to bypass it entirely and shop instead at large wholesale stores like Costco or B.J.'s.
-The prices are typically cheaper (especially for things like nuts), but some aren't (like these), so make sure to know about how much you'd pay at the supermarket.
+The prices are typically cheaper (especially for things like nuts), but some aren't, so make sure to know about how much you'd pay at the supermarket.
 If your family can't plow through 24 eggs in one week, plan to split the cartons—and the cost, with a friend or neighbor.
+These are items that you should never buy in bulk.

 Join a CSA